Giants vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Anthony DeSclafani (3-2) will take to the mound for the Giants and make his eighth start of the season.
+- The Giants will send Logan Webb (3-5) to the mound for his ninth start this season.

-- He has started seven games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- DeSclafani will look to finish five or more innings for the eighth start in a row.

 |Opponent